 Since we first began this project, the world has changed.
 The needs of students have evolved.
 Our understanding of how students learn has grown.
 But many of the programs and models we've highlighted over the years are just as relevant today.
 And we believe Massachusetts and its school districts are more ready than ever to put these innovative strategies into place.
 With a new administration and billions of dollars in COVID relief funds to invest in schools, the Commonwealth is primed for change.

 So this year we are looking back to move ahead.
-We'll be releasing an action guide that highlights programs we've looked at over the past 10 years that still serve as exceptional models for improvement.
-And throughout the week of January 30th we'll be releasing content and hosting conversations that look toward the future, specifically how the education community can begin to rethink when, where, and how students learn.
-Here is a preview of what you can expect the last week of January:
+We released an action guide that highlights programs we've looked at over the past 10 years that still serve as exceptional models for improvement.
+And throughout the week of January 30th released content and hosted conversations that look toward the future, specifically how the education community can begin to rethink when, where, and how students learn.

 January 30: Action Guide